-We concluded that the site collection is "Corrupted!".
-There are many scenarios where a site may go corrupted, such as: Storage media failure, Network connectivity issues, incorrect usage of PowerShell cmdlets (E.g. If you use Copy-SPSite without "DestinationDatabase" parameter, You'll end-up in corrupted site!), etc.
+We concluded that the site collection is “Corrupted!”.
+There are many scenarios where a site may go corrupted, such as: Storage media failure, network connectivity issues, incorrect usage of PowerShell cmdlets (E.g., If you use Copy-SPSite without the “DestinationDatabase” parameter, You’ll end up in a corrupted site!), etc.

-So, We tried deleting the site collection from SharePoint central admin, but SharePoint central administration didn't let me to select and delete the site.
-Tried STSADM -o DeleteSite and Remove-SPSite PowerShell cmdlet with no luck!
+So, We tried deleting the site collection from SharePoint central admin, but SharePoint central administration didn’t let me select and delete the site.
+I tried STSADM -o DeleteSite and Remove-SPSite PowerShell cmdlet with no luck!

 Stsadm and PowerShell ways resulted with an Error: <nativehr>0x80070003</nativehr><nativestack></nativestack>